Frequently Asked Questions

 What is the maximum team size?

-The maximum team size is three people.
-We accept solo member teams, but we do not recommend it.
+The maximum team size is three students.
+We also accept solo member teams, but we do not recommend it.

 How many teams can I bring to State Finals?

-Participation in state finals depends on an online qualifier.
-Spots for the online qualifier will be allocated based on the number of participants at your school.
-Approximately 100 teams will be invited to State Finals at Georgia Tech on March 11, 2020.
+Participation in State Finals depends on an Online Qualifier.
+Spots for the Online Qualifier will be allocated based on the number of participants at your school.
+Approximately 100 teams will be invited to State Finals at Georgia Tech Online on March 11, 2021.
 The team registration cost for state finals is $100.

 How many students/parents/etc. can I bring to campus?

 You are responsible for bringing enough chaperones to accompany your group.
 We will invite as many additional students and parents as we can accommodate.
 If your group is planning to attend the Georgia Tech InVenture Prize after the State Finals, we will have limited ticket availability.
 We will inform you of your approximate ticket allotment by February preceding the State Finals.